csulb-datascience/Explainable-Gait-Recognition-with-Prototyping-Encoder-Decoder/README.md

 - <b>Unknown test set</b>: it contains all the unit steps of the remaining 7 subjects which were not used in any training process, therefore they are unknown subjects.
 It is used for testing the classifier as unknown data in the open set gait recognition problem.

-# Evaluation
+# Evaluation of Gait Recognition
-The system is evaluated in terms of Accuracy (ACC), True Positive Rate (TPR), and True Negative Rate (TNR) defined as follows:
+The recognition is evaluated in terms of Accuracy (ACC), True Positive Rate (TPR), and True Negative Rate (TNR) defined as follows:

 - ![equation one](https://latex.codecogs.com/gif.latex?%5Cinline%20%5Cdpi%7B100%7D%20%5Csmall%20ACC%20%3D%20%5Cfrac%7BTP%20&plus;%20TN%7D%7BTP%20&plus;%20FN%20&plus;%20TN%20&plus;%20FP%7D)